Latency Is An Annoying, But (Usually) Easily Fixed, Problem

 The reasoning for this is that if you’re running more than one software at a time, your computer is working too hard to process the signal, thus, there’s a delay in the transfer from your instrument, to the speaker.

-1) Another way to deal with latency is to delete large, old files that are taking up too much RAM on your computer.
+1) Another way to deal with latency is to delete large, old files that are taking up too much RAM on your computer, which is similar to how you would minimize crashing (my guide) as well.

 I used to run the latest issue of GarageBand on my MacBook Pro from 2010, and due to the sheer amount of data I had on it – as well as the decreased strength of its processor and age of the computer – I had latency problems, and in many cases, GarageBand would crash altogether.